 Car accidents are a common occurrence in Pennsylvania, and the state has specific laws in place to protect drivers and passengers who are injured in these accidents.
 One of the most important aspects of these laws is the concept of tort, which is a legal term that refers to a person’s right to seek compensation for damages caused by another person’s negligence.
 In Pennsylvania, drivers have the option of choosing between two types of tort coverage: full tort and limited tort.
+For more information on these options, it is important to consult with a knowledgeable car accident lawyer at https://munley.com/car-accident-lawyer/full-tort-vs-limited-tort, where you can learn about the differences between these two types of coverage.
 Understanding the differences between these two types of coverage is essential for anyone who has been involved in a car accident in Pennsylvania.

 Full Tort Coverage